commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 There are lots of new APIs.
 Please note that their addresses and their behavior is still prelimiary and can change between revisions.

-Some new APIs use the "16 bit" ABI, which uses virtual 16 bit registers r0 through r15, which are located in zero page locations $02 through $21: r0 = r0L = $02, r0H = $03, r1 = r1L = $04 etc. (The registers start at $02 instead of $00 to allow compatiblility with 65xx systems that have a processor port at $00/$01.)
+Some new APIs use the "16 bit" ABI, which uses virtual 16 bit registers r0 through r15, which are located in zero page locations $02 through $21: r0 = r0L = $02, r0H = $03, r1 = r1L = $04 etc. (The registers start at $02 instead of $00 to allow compatibility with 65xx systems that have a processor port at $00/$01.)

 The 16 bit ABI generally follows the following conventions: